Ready to Serve?

 Facebook Posts

-Police continue to investigate the unsolved homicide case involving Little Jane Doe – who was found murdered in an abandoned building in 1983, and who has not yet been identified.
+We are asking for your help as we continue to investigate the 1997 murder of Michael Lee Goins.
 Visit www.SLMPD.org to learn more about this case, and others, and see how you can help. ...
 See MoreSee Less

 ...
 See MoreSee Less